Sophie1142/HCDAG/README.md

 * `County`: County name
 * `State`: State name
 * `Combined_Key`: County, State
+* `2019 Population Estimate (JH)`: Estimate of the county population in 2019 per the Census Bureau.
+EXCEPTION: New York, NY.
+JH is "not reporting cases for New York City at the county/borough level.
+Instead, they aggregate cases/population from all five boroughs of NYC as one entry.
+According to [US Censes Bureau](https://www.census.gov/quickfacts/fact/table/kingscountybrooklynboroughnewyork,newyorkcitynewyork/PST045219), NYC population (2019 est) is: Bronx (1,418,207) + Kings (2,559,903) + New York (1,628,706) + Queens (2,253,858) + Richmond (476,143) = NYC (8,336,817)."

 In addition, biweekly **confirmed/deaths** CSV files report coronavirus statistics in absolute numbers and contain the following variables:
 * `2/5/20`: Total new COVID-19 **confirmed cases/deaths** in the 2 week period from 1/22/20 to 2/5/2020